jkeen/tracking_number/README.md

   validates :tracking, :tracking_number => { :except => 'magic-hand-delivery' }
 end
 ```

-## Where the data comes from
-Starting with the 1.0 release of this gem the data for tracking numbers has been extracted into a separate repository ([tracking_number_data](http://github.com/jkeen/tracking_number_data)) so non-ruby clients can benefit from the detection/documentation that used to be contained deep in the code of this gem.
-If you want to write a client in some other language, that's the stuff you want.

 ## Contributing to tracking_number
 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet